 Please make an appointment with your assigned advisor during the registration period by signing up outside of their office or as otherwise instructed by your advisor.
-Please do not email or call faculty to setup an appointment and please do not wait until it is time for you to register online for courses.
+Please do not email or call faculty to setup an appointment and please do not wait until it is time for you to register online.
 NOTE: For those with required advisement (freshmen with less than 30 credits total their first two semesters here, transfers, and those on academic probation), only your assigned advisor, NOT the Biology Chair or secretary, will release the hold on your account so that you will be able to register on KnightWeb.
 Juniors and seniors are required to complete a Degree Works audit with your assigned advisor and only your primary advisor may release your pregraduation check hold.